Welcome to the blog post: 13 Tips To Help HeartBreak.

 Your recovery is personal to you, however, if you’re finding the breakup process debilitating, to the point that you can’t function, then you need to go and visit your GP or see a Therapist.

-I know the advice may seem harsh, but I promise you it’s coming from a good place and it comes from experience.
+Finally, I know the advice may have seemed harsh in this post, but I promise you it’s coming from a good place and it comes from experience.